 Desiccant dryers use hygroscopic materials to capture moisture from the air.
 These materials, known as desiccants, are dry, solid particles that work using the principle of adsorption.
 The surface of these materials has pores that act as sites for adsorbing certain molecules through intermolecular attractions.
 This ability of such materials is specifically known as physisorption.
 Common physisorption desiccants in the market are silica and activated alumina (molecular sieves).
 These desiccants are supplied in powdered, pelletized, or bead-like form taking advantage of a larger surface area in contact with the air.

-Another type of desiccants works by means of chemical reactions.
+Another type of desiccant works by means of chemical reactions.
 These types of materials, known as chemisorption desiccants, have a surface with a strong affinity towards water molecules.
 In contrast with physisorption desiccants which operate through intermolecular forces, chemisorption compounds bind with water molecules by creating new chemical bonds.
-A widely used chemisorption desiccant is calcium oxide.

 A desiccant dryer is made up of one or more vessels that contain the desiccant material.
 Inside the vessel are internal components such as a screen, tray, or bed for containing or holding the desiccant in place while allowing passage of air.
 Air is usually introduced at the bottom of the vessel and discharged at the top.
 As air is supplied and dried, the desiccant becomes saturated which diminishes its ability to capture moisture.
 Before this state is reached, a regeneration phase is done to regain its drying effectiveness.